Student Spotlight: Alyssa Pfluger

 “I was initially so completely overwhelmed.
 That first class was so intimidating, but I honestly don’t know where I’d be without this experience,” she said.
 “Encouraged by my success, I soon applied for progressively more challenging tasks and positions at each organization.
 I am so appreciative that my family recommended College of DuPage.
 It’s been an experience and that will truly help me as I move forward in my education.”

-Additional leadership development and speech classes aided Pfluger in her work with LaGrange Area Teen Theater Ensemble, where she directed productions, mentored and trained interns and facilitated public relations, advertising and marketing campaigns.
+Additional leadership development and speech classes helped Pfluger in her work with LaGrange Area Teen Theater Ensemble, where she directed productions, mentored and trained interns and facilitated public relations, advertising and marketing campaigns.

 The College’s Living Leadership Program also provided a great way to get involved on campus and learn more about the institution and its students, Pfluger said.